cabforum/servercert/docs/BR.md

    This extension MUST be present and MUST NOT be marked critical.
 It MUST contain a `keyIdentifier` field and it MUST NOT contain a `authorityCertIssuer` or `authorityCertSerialNumber` field.

 #### 7.1.2.4 All Certificates
 All other fields and extensions MUST be set in accordance with RFC 5280.
-The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [section 7.1.2.1](#root-ca-certificate), [Section 7.1.2.2](#subordinate-ca-certificate), or [Section 7.1.2.3](#subscriber-certificate) unless the CA is aware of a reason for including the data in the Certificate.
+The CA SHALL NOT issue a Certificate that contains a `keyUsage` flag, `extKeyUsage` value, Certificate extension, or other data not specified in [Section 7.1.2.1](#root-ca-certificate), [Section 7.1.2.2](#subordinate-ca-certificate), or [Section 7.1.2.3](#subscriber-certificate) unless the CA is aware of a reason for including the data in the Certificate.

 CAs SHALL NOT issue a Certificate with: